BY-LAWS – VIRGINIA CHAPTER OF NENA

 Notice of the annual meeting stating the date, time and location shall be sent to all members at least forty-five days in advance of the meeting.

-Procedures for conducting the annual meeting shall be adopted by the executive board.
+Procedures for conducting the annual and/or electronic meetings shall be adopted by the executive board.

 Section 2.
 Special Meeting Provisions

 The Executive Board of Officers shall notify the membership at least thirty (30) days in advance of any special meetings, stating the date, place and time of the meeting.

 Notice of a special meeting must include the items that will be brought up at the meeting, and only such items may be taken up at the special meeting.

 Section 3.
 Meeting Quorum